-Madison City Schools Advanced Placement Agreement 2024 - 2025
+Madison City Schools Advanced Placement Agreement 2025 - 2026

 Last Name: First Name: MI:

 Student Cell: Student E-mail:

 Grade Level:

-offered at the high school level.
-I als am electing to take the challenge of the expectations and rigor of AP class counselor, the AP coordinator, and/o am committed to completing the AF estand that Advanced Placement (AP) classes of understand that college-level work will be an AP class and will work to meet the chall sees by one or more of the following individed that are attended the AP information sessions courses during the 2024-2025 school year e assigned and expected of me.
-I enge.
-I have been advised about uals: an AP teacher, my n for the 2024-2025 school year.
+Statement of Accountability: I understand that Advanced offered at the high school level.
+I also understand the am electing to take the challenge of an AP class and the expectations and rigor of AP classes by one or recounselor, the AP coordinator, and/or have attended am committed to completing the AP courses during nat college-level work will be a d will work to meet the challe more of the following individu d the AP information session g the 2025-2026 school year assigned and expected of me.
+I inge.
+I have been advised about ials: an AP teacher, my for the 2025-2026 school year.
 I

-I am currently registered for the fo llowing AP Courses:
+I am currently registered for the following AP Cou urses:

 1. 2.

 3. 4.

 5. 6.

 7. 8.

-taking one or more AP class in Madi I will remain enrolled in the class honored after March 1, 2024 (JO) I understand the summer comm work assignments upon the tea I will give every assignment my I understand that I am responsible I understand that I am required s for the duration of the course.
-No request CHS) / March 8, 2024 (BJHS). itments of the class, and I will be prepared s for schedule changes will be to turn in completed summer ue dates. taking the AP exam(s). course curriculum
+By signing this agreement, I understand and agree to taking one or more AP class in Madison City School I will remain enrolled in the class for the duration honored after dates set by the school administration.
+I understand the summer commitments of the work assignments upon the teacher's request.
+I will give every assignment my best effort and a landerstand that I am responsible for the course.
+I understand that I am required to take the Nat I affirm that I have read, understand, and agree to the taken in the properties. is: on of the course.
+No requests ration. class, and I will be prepared to will respect and adhere to duse fee as well as the cost of the contact of the con for schedule changes will be turn in completed summer e dates. aking the AP exam(s). course curriculum

 Student Signature Date

-Parent/Guardian Signature Date